5 Top Manicure Trends, According To TikTok's "Nailbetch"

 ADVERTISEMENT

-Ahead, Brush breaks down her favourite nail art trends of the moment.
-Whether you're looking for the most universally flattering nail shape (spoiler: it's not almond) or the nail polish colours that will be popular this fall, scroll ahead for the Nailbetch take.
+Ahead, Jess breaks down her favourite nail art trends of the moment.
+Whether you're looking for the most universally flattering nail shape (spoiler: it's not almond) or the nail polish colours that will be popular this autumn, scroll ahead for the Nailbetch take.

 Squ-oval nails

-The best nail shape is the one you like best on your nails, but Brush makes a case for the squ-oval, a slightly square tip but with rounded corners.
+The best nail shape is the one you like best on your nails, but Jess makes a case for the squ-oval, a slightly square tip but with rounded corners.

 Advertisement